Project-Silicium/WoA-Guides/Mu-Qcom/Porting/SoC.md

         0, // ProcessorVoltageCapabilityReserved  :1; ///< Bit 3, must be zero.
         0, // ProcessorVoltageReserved            :3; ///< Bits 4-6, must be
            // zero.
-        1  // ProcessorVoltageIndicateLegacy      :1;
+        0  // ProcessorVoltageIndicateLegacy      :1;
     },
     0,                     // ExternalClock;
-    <Max Speed of your SoC>,                  // MaxSpeed;
+    <Max Freq of SoC>,     // MaxSpeed;
-    <Max Speed of your SoC>,,                  // CurrentSpeed;
+    <Max Freq of SoC>,     // CurrentSpeed;
     0x41,                  // Status;
-    ProcessorUpgradeOther, // ProcessorUpgrade;         ///< The enumeration
+    ProcessorUpgradeOther, // ProcessorUpgrade;      ///< The enumeration value
-                           // value from PROCESSOR_UPGRADE.
+                           // from PROCESSOR_UPGRADE.
     0,                     // L1CacheHandle;
     0,                     // L2CacheHandle;
-    0xFFFF,                // L3CacheHandle;
+    0,                     // L3CacheHandle;
     0,                     // SerialNumber;
     0,                     // AssetTag;
-    7,                     // PartNumber;
+    4,                     // PartNumber;
-    <Amount of Cores for this Cluster>,                     // CoreCount;
+    <Count of Cores of your SoC>,                     // CoreCount;
-    <Amount of Cores for this Cluster>,,                     // EnabledCoreCount;
+    <Count of Cores of your SoC>,                     // EnabledCoreCount;
-    0,                     // ThreadCount;
+    <Count of Cores of your SoC>,                     // ThreadCount;
-    0xEC, // ProcessorCharacteristics; ///< The enumeration value from
+    0xAC,                        // ProcessorCharacteristics;
-          // PROCESSOR_CHARACTERISTIC_FLAGS ProcessorReserved1              :1;
-          // ProcessorUnknown                :1;
-          // Processor64BitCapble            :1;
-          // ProcessorMultiCore              :1;
-          // ProcessorHardwareThread         :1;
-          // ProcessorExecuteProtection      :1;
-          // ProcessorEnhancedVirtualization :1;
-          // ProcessorPowerPerformanceCtrl    :1;
-          // Processor128bitCapble            :1;
-          // ProcessorReserved2               :7;
     ProcessorFamilyARM,          // ARM Processor Family;
-    0,                  // CoreCount2;
-    0,                  // EnabledCoreCount2;
-    0,                  // ThreadCount2;
 };
 ```
 Depending, How much Clusters you have, You need to add these to SMBios. <br />
 For Example, Your SoC has 2 Clusters, Then you two of these. <br />
-Change `CoreCount` and `EnabledCoreCount` to the amount of Cores the Cluster has. <br />
+Change `CoreCount`, `EnabledCoreCount` and `ThreadCount` to the amount of Cores the Cluster has. <br />
 Then You Change `MaxSpeed` and `CurrentSpeed` to the Max Speed your SoC can. <br />
-These two Values need to be in Hz Size. <br />
+These two Values need to be in MHz Size. <br />

 After you modified these, we move on to `SMBIOS_TABLE_TYPE7`. <br />
 Here is a template of Type 7:
 ```
-SMBIOS_TABLE_TYPE7 mCacheInfoType7_L1I = {
+SMBIOS_TABLE_TYPE7 mCacheInfoType7_L1IC = {
     {EFI_SMBIOS_TYPE_CACHE_INFORMATION, sizeof(SMBIOS_TABLE_TYPE7), 0},
     1,      // SocketDesignation String
-    0x280, // Cache Configuration
+    0x0280, // Cache Configuration
-           // Cache Level        :3  (L1)
-           // Cache Socketed     :1  (Not Socketed)
-           // Reserved           :1
-           // Location           :2  (Internal)
-           // Enabled/Disabled   :1  (Enabled)
-           // Operational Mode   :2  (Unknown)
-           // Reserved           :6
-    <Size of L1I>, // Maximum Size
+    <Size of L1>, // Maximum Size
-    <Size of L1I>, // Install Size
+    <Size of L1>, // Install Size
     {
         // Supported SRAM Type
         0, // Other             :1
-        1, // Unknown           :1
+        0, // Unknown           :1
         0, // NonBurst          :1
         0, // Burst             :1
         0, // PiplelineBurst    :1